Bristol Master's Scholarship: terms and conditions

 - have been out of Higher Education for 3 years or more

 - are the first in the family to go to Higher Education.

-You will ultimately need to have been given an unconditional offer to study and met any conditions before the scholarship will be finalised
+You will ultimately need an unconditional offer to study and to meet any conditions before the scholarship is finalised.

 Each successful Bristol Master's Scholarships awardee will receive £2,000, which is payable in two equal instalments: